 Test automation helps businesses increase productivity and quality, and reduce risk and costs.

-The benefits of mainframe automation are clear.
+The benefits of mainframe test automation are clear.
 The terminology, however, isn’t.

 In this post we’ll shed some light on what mainframe automation is, by looking at some of the core concepts that sit under this umbrella term: